Top 15 Ways to Stay Healthy While Traveling

 - 4. Get enough sleep!
 I know.
 I know.
 It is exciting.
 You are in a new place.
 The nightlife is incredible.
 But still, try to get adequate amounts of rest.
 Being overtired not only invites illness, but also makes you more susceptible to accidents.

 - 5. Try to beat jet lag.
 It is difficult to adapt to a new time zone, but the sooner you do, the better it will be.
-See my complete article on Dealing with jet lag.
+Find out the best ways to deal with jet lag.

 During Travel, Top 15 Ways to Stay Healthy While Traveling